Dragon Tattoo Photos and What They Mean

 In general, women tend to use these tattoos to represent:

 - Protector of life

-Because woman are those who give birth, they can be seen as a creator of life.
+Because women are those who give birth, they can be seen as a creator of life.
 Women can associate with the mythological being in terms of protection and children; in most cases, mothers will protect their children until the end.
 Women may see themselves embodied in the strength of the dragon.